About the Exhibition

 Visit the Exhibition

-“Evelyn De Morgan: Pre-Raphaelite Artist of Hope” will be on display at Towneley Hall, Burnley, from February to September 2021.
+“Evelyn De Morgan: Pre-Raphaelite Artist of Hope” will be on display at Towneley Hall, Burnley as soon as we can when the Covid-19 regulations allow.
 Alongside information about Evelyn De Morgan and her artworks prepared by curators and art historians will be the stories of local people who have clung to hope through the pandemic.
 De Morgan has teamed up with the following organisations to develop this exhibition, which we hope will be something for you to look forward to this year.

 - Lancashire County Council and a group of Syrian refugees